peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

   }
 ]
 ```

 What did you say?
-You want to use the command + left mouse button just like in IntelliJ?
+You want to use the command + left mouse button to jump to definition, just like in IntelliJ?
 Well, that's just not gonna happen.
 Command clicking is you're gateway to the beautiful world of multiline editing.
 But no worries, how about a compromise with `alt+click`?

 Simply create a new file named "Default (OSX).sublime-mousemap" next to the keymap file (`~/Library/Application Support/Sublime Text 3/Packages/User/Default (OSX).sublime-mousemap`) with the following:

 ```json
 [